-Modern slavery has no place at Accor.
+Modern slavery will never be tolerated at Accor.
 Not in our rooms, our spaces, our workplaces, our supply chains, our products or in anything we do.

-Our commitment to respecting human rights across the Pacific, in everything we do, has never been greater.
+Across the Pacific, our commitment to respecting human rights, in everything we do, has never been greater.
 Our vision to be an inclusive company where our people, our guests, our partners and our communities feel welcome, safe and cared for, has never been more important.

-Across Accor, and in all our Pacific workplaces, our Heartist culture is forged on the principles of belonging and authenticity.
-We are obsessed with the joys of human connection.
+Across Accor, and in all our Pacific workplaces, our Heartist culture is built on strong foundations of inclusion and authenticity.
+We are obsessed with human connection.
 Modern slavery is the opposite of this.
-Modern slavery devalues people and it has no place at Accor.
-Accor Pacific has a zero tolerance for modern slavery and any of its associated behaviours in our operations and supply chains.
-I am hugely proud of our achievements in making a clear and positive impact to human rights in the Pacific for over 30 years - but we have more to do.
+Modern slavery devalues people and it will never be tolerated or welcome at Accor.
+Accor Pacific has a zero tolerance for modern slavery and any of its associated behaviours in our operations and throughout our supply chains.
+I am proud of being part of an organisation that has made a significant impact on human rights in the Pacific for over 30 years - and is firmly committed to doing even more.
 The insidious nature of modern slavery risk means that we will never rest in our pursuit of its eradication.
-It is only our continuous commitment to strengthening our processes and practices, and our ongoing collaboration across the Pacific, and beyond, that will help us all create a world where no human is at risk of enslavement or servitude.
+Our continuous commitment to strengthening our processes and practices, and our ongoing collaboration across the Pacific, and beyond, will help us all create a world where no human is at risk of enslavement or servitude.

 This report sets out our work to date and our future commitments to eradicate modern slavery from our environments and supply chains.

 Because nothing is more important than the respect of everyone's fundamental human rights to dignity, equality, and liberty.

-Simon McGrath AM Chief Executive Officer, Accor Pacific
+Sarah Derry Chief Executive Officer, Accor Pacific

-CSR GOALS WE MET IN 2020
+CSR GOALS WE MET IN 2021